libreops/librenet-ansible/README.md

 In order to deploy a new version, our Diaspora fork should first be updated.

-Clone our fork and set a remote to Diaspora upstream:
+Locally, clone our fork and set a remote to Diaspora upstream:

 ```bash
 git clone git@github.com:librenet/librenet.gr.git